drewbelf/cv/index.md

 `2014`
 “Raining on the Absurd: Entering into Solitude with Thomas Merton.” *The Reed* 16 (2014): 35–45.

+### translations

+Of Alexander of Hales's *Glossa in quatuor libros Sententiarum Petri Lombardi*, Book III (in Dallas Medieval Texts & Translations), in progress.

 ### book reviews

 Of Thomas Merton, Patrick F. O'Connell (ed.), *Cistercian Fathers and Forefathers: Essays and Conferences* (New City Press, 2018), in [*Reading Religion* (forthcoming)](https://readingreligion.org/books/cistercian-fathers-and-forefathers).